Learning Sparse Low-Precision Neural Networks With Learnable Regularization: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have recently achieved performance breakthroughs in many of computer vision tasks~\cite{lecun2015deep}.
-The state-of-the-art performance of modern DNNs comes with over-parametrized complex structures, and nowadays millions or tens of millions parameters in more than one hundred layers are not exceptional anymore.
-DNN quantization for efficient inference is of great interest particularly for deployment of large-size DNNs on resource-limited platforms such as battery-powered mobile devices (e.g., see \cite{sze2017efficient,cheng2018model}).
-In such hardware platforms, not only memory and power are limited but also basic floating-point arithmetic operations are in some cases not supported.
-Hence, it is preferred and sometimes necessary to deliver fixed-point DNN models of low-precision weights and activations (feature maps) for curtailing memory requirements and reducing computational costs.
+Deep neural networks (DNNs) have achieved performance breakthroughs in many of computer vision tasks~\citep{lecun2015deep}.
+The revolutionary progress of deep learning comes with over-parametrized multi-layer network architectures, and nowadays millions or tens of millions parameters in more than one hundred layers are not exceptional anymore.
+Network compression for efficient inference is of great interest for deployment of large-size DNNs on resource-limited platforms such as battery-powered mobile devices~\citep{sze2017efficient,cheng2018model}.
+In such resource-constrained hardware, not only memory and power are limited but also basic floating-point arithmetic operations are in some cases not supported.
+Hence, it is preferred and sometimes necessary to deliver compressed DNNs of low-precision fixed-point weights and activations (feature maps).

-In this paper, we propose a DNN quantization method by regularization to generate quantized models of low-precision weights and activations with minimal quantization loss.